tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET SDK/对象操作_intl_en.md

 TransferManager transferManager = new TransferManager(cosXml, transferConfig);

 String bucket = "examplebucket-1250000000"; // Bucket, format: BucketName-APPID
-String cosPath = "exampleobject"; // Identifies the location of the object in the bucket, i.e., the object key string srcPath = @"temp-source-file";// Absolute path to the local file if (!File.Exists(srcPath)) {
+String cosPath = "exampleobject"; //The location identifier of the object in the bucket, i.e. the object key. string srcPath = @"temp-source-file";// Absolute path to the local file if (!File.Exists(srcPath)) {
-  // If a target file do not exist, create a temporary file for testing File.WriteAllBytes(srcPath, new byte[1024]);
+  // If the target file does not exist, create a temporary file for testing File.WriteAllBytes(srcPath, new byte[1024]);
 }